richardmleggett/MARTi/docs/source/installation.rst

 * node.js - you can download it from `nodejs.org <https://nodejs.org/en/download/>`_.

 If you are only running the GUI on a particular computer, you do not need to install the Engine dependencies.
-If you are only running the engine on a particular computer, you do not need to install the front-end dependencies.
+If you are only running the engine on a particular computer, you do not need to install the GUI dependencies.
+If you are running both the Engine and the GUI on a single computer, then you need to install both sets of dependencies on that computer.

 Downloading
 -----------